Responses Last Confirmed:

 Provide any important information about your agency.

-The OSRHE is the coordinating board for public degree-granting institutions and the state authorization entity for all degree-granting institutions in Oklahoma.
+The OSRHE is the coordinating board for public degree-granting institutions, the SARA State Portal Entity, and the federally recognized state approval agency for degree-granting institutions in Oklahoma.
 Non-degree granting institutions are licensed by the Oklahoma Board of Private Vocational Schools.

 Topic